rivas-lab/ukbb-tools/04_gwas/extras/20201026_exome_gwas_parallel/README.md

 Here, we have tar ball as well as the master GWAS file containing all the genome- and phenome-wide associations with P <= 1e-3.

+A copy of the GWAS freeze is also available on [Google Drive](https://drive.google.com/drive/folders/1gBTMoLnwXsNNY31bLIJDuX-xNz43uGm3).

 ## GWAS analysis

 We used master phe file (version `20201002`) for quantitative phenotypes (`INI` and `QT_FC`) and phe files pointed in [`phenotype_info.tsv`](/05_gbe/array-combined/phenotype_info.tsv) for the binary phenotypes.